lbryio/lbrypress/README.md

 1) Click Publish.
 1) The plugin will automatically add a link to content on LBRY.
 1) Give it a few minutes to publish and be confirmed on the network (there's currently no feedback for this).
 Check your content at: https://lbry.tv/@ChannelName.

+If you edit a post, it will also create an update on the LBRY network.

 ## Need help?
 Email us at [hello@lbry.com](mailto:hello@lbry.com) if you need assistance setting up the LBRYPress plugin.